DataLab-Platform/DataLab/dev/README.md

 Test data
 ---------

-CodraFT test data are located in different folders, depending on their nature or origin.
+CobraDataLab test data are located in different folders, depending on their nature or origin.

-Required data for unit tests are located in "codraft\data\tests" (public data).
+Required data for unit tests are located in "cdl\data\tests" (public data).

-A second folder %DATA_CODRAFT% (optional) may be defined for additional tests which are still under development (or for confidential data).
+A second folder %DATA_CDL% (optional) may be defined for additional tests which are still under development (or for confidential data).

 Specific environment variables